quii/learn-go-with-tests/databases.md

 We will take some liberties with writing code, keeping it in small batches and testing as we go.

 Below is some boilerplate that will assist in creating the database connection.
 We need an `*sql.DB` instance that we can pass on to our tests first.
-As we learned in the `Dependency Injection` chapter, we should make a helper method so we can acquire an instance from anywhere in our application, while passing in the dependencies, in our case, the database connection string.
+As we learned in the [Dependency Injection](https://quii.gitbook.io/learn-go-with-tests/go-fundamentals/dependency-injection) chapter, we should make a helper method so we can acquire an instance from anywhere in our application, while passing in the dependencies, in our case, the database connection string.

 Before we continue down the happy-path, we need to make sure our `MigrateUp` function works as expected (unit-test) before we attempt to call it on the real database (integration-test).

-The code directly below defines an interface, which will allow us to mock the database functionality, as well as a `NewStore` function that will simplify its creation.
+The code directly below defines an interface, which will allow us to mock the database functionality, as well as a `NewPostgreSQLStore` function that will simplify its creation.

 ```go
 // bookshelf-store.go